TiBCLaG: Hybrid design approach for a trigger-induced bistable compliant laparoscopic grasper: Introduction

 Previous research on laparoscopic graspers has focused heavily on the compliant gripper end-effector, initiated by Balazs et al.~\cite{Paper9} in 1998.
 In particular, Herder and co-workers have spearheaded efforts in the design of statically balanced compliant graspers~\cite{Paper12, Paper13, Paper5} that provide a reliable force feedback to the surgeon by balancing the strain energy due to compliance using a negative-stiffness compensation system.
 Initially, Herder et al.~\cite{Paper19} developed a statically balanced laparoscopic grasper incorporating a rolling-link mechanism between the handle and the jaws to reduce friction and improve force feedback by maintaining a constant force transmission ratio over the working angle range.
 Segla et al.~\cite{Paper22} further formulated an optimization problem to obtain a force transmission ratio of one for this grasper, and successfully realized the required dimensions.
-Tolou and Herder~\cite{Paper12} used a mathematical formulation and FEM to design a statically balanced, fully compliant mechanism (CM).
+Tolou and Herder~\cite{Paper12} used a mathematical formulation and finite element method (FEM) simulations to design a statically balanced, fully compliant mechanism (CM).
 Further, a Pseudo-Rigid Body Model was used by Lamers et al.~\cite{Paper13}.
 Finally, de Lange et al.~\cite{Paper5} used a topology optimization methodology~\cite{kumar2023honeytop90} to design the compliant grasper.
+Wang and Lan~\cite{Paper34} developed a statically balanced compliant gripper mechanism that exerts a constant force on the gripper object.
 However, only the gripper end-effector design was provided; coupling with the instrument handle was not demonstrated.
 Klok et al.~\cite{Paper2} also pursued a balanced, compliant laparoscopic grasper to improve haptic feedback and mechanical efficiency by using magnets to balance the mechanism.
 Although the results were promising, the large number of complicated parts involved creates assembly constraints.
-Statically balanced mechanisms were also used by Kuo and Lai \cite{Paper29} to design a laparoscope holder that minimizes the surgeon's fatigue during extended operations.
-However, this intervention requires additional equipment in the operating room; hence, we propose to use bistability instead to minimize the surgeon's fatigue.
-Robotic laparoscopic graspers were also explored, like the cable-driven continuum mechanism-based flexible robotic laparoscope developed by Wang et al. \cite{Paper30}, but they prove to be dramatically costlier than manual laparoscopic surgeries while offering modest advantages compared to the same for numerous procedures \cite{Paper31}.
-Thomas et al.~\cite{Paper28} provided a review article on compliant mechanisms for surgical grasping applications.
+Robotic laparoscopic graspers were also explored, like the cable-driven continuum mechanism-based flexible robotic laparoscope developed by Wang et al. \cite{Paper30}, and the compact robotic manipulator with a gripper end-effector designed by Quaglia et al.~\cite{Paper32}, but they prove to be dramatically costlier than manual laparoscopic surgeries while offering modest advantages compared to the same for numerous procedures~\cite{Paper31}.
+Galvin et al.~\cite{Galvin2023} explored the design of a novel singel incision, free motion laparoscopic surgical system using three experiments.